Lingonberry juice

 A meal served with lingonberry juice.

-Soft drink taps in a restaurant in Sweden with lingonberry juice as second from right.
+Soft drink taps in a restaurant in Sweden with lingonberry juice as fifth from the left.

-Lingonberry juice is juice made of lingonberries.
-Lingonberry juice does not need preservatives like other juices as lingonberries contain benzoic acid.
+Lingonberry juice is a type of juice made from lingonberries.
+Lingonberry juice does not need preservatives, due to the relatively high amount of benzoic acid present in the berries.

-Drinking lingonberry juice can reduce the risk for urinary tract infection, according to a study made by the University Hospital in Oulu, Finland.
+Drinking lingonberry juice can reduce risk of urinary tract infection, according to a study made by the University Hospital in Oulu, Finland.

 Vargtass is a cocktail made of vodka and lingonberry juice.

+Lingonberry juice has its deepest roots in the boreal forests of Northern Europe, particularly in Scandinavia/Sweden and Russia.
+In Sweden and Russia, the earliest form of lingonberry juice was simply "watered lingonberries" (vattlingon).
+People would harvest lingonberries in autumn, then place them whole into glass bottles or wooden barrels filled with water.
+The berries would keep the water fresh, creating a tart, refreshing infusion that was used throughout the winter to prevent scurvy.